MoCoMakers/qt-panda/documentation/SYSTEM_LAUNCH_GUIDE.md

   - Check for loose connections
 - **If voltage is zero**:
   - Verify the Bias command was sent successfully
-  - Check status display to confirm bias DAC value is 60000
+  - Check status display to confirm bias DAC value matches your input
   - Check for short circuits or disconnected outputs
 - **If polarity is wrong**:
   - Verify probe connections (red to positive, black to ground)